microsoft/MSLab/Scenarios/StorageMigrationService/Readme.md

 Continue with [Scenario.ps1](/Scenarios/StorageMigrationService/scenario.ps1) script while reading comments.

-*  This will upgrade .net 4.51 and Powershell to 4.0 on 2008R2 server
+*  This will upgrade .net 4.51 and Powershell to 4.0 on 2008R2 server, this requires user input with the Install-Update script
 *  This will install features to the server
 *  Install Windows Admin Center
 *  Install Chrome on Domain Controller